WORSHIP IS AT THE HEART OF WHY WE GATHER AS A CHURCH COMMUNITY

 We offer a “Soft Space” in our sanctuary for infants and toddlers.
 It’s an area with a rug and soft pillows that children and parents can sit together and spread out a little bit more then in the pews.

-We offer a Nursery – sitting for an hour long worship service might not be the easiest for our young children, so we offer a Nursery for kids that may need a chance of pace for parts of the worship service.
+We offer a Nursery – sitting for an hour long worship service might not be the easiest for our young children, so we offer a Nursery for kids that may need a change of pace for parts of the worship service.

 There are little activity bags in the back of the worship space that contain crayons, puzzles, and coloring pages that allow children to keep engaged during the worship service.